countertenor/mozart/README.md

 ## What exactly does an orchestrator do?

-Good question.
 Simply speaking, an orchestrator manages execution of all of your scripts.

 Suppose you had 2 bash scripts which let you install and uninstall a particular component respectively.
 Without an orchestrator: